neonatura/shioncoin_2.x/README.md

 The SHC network block matures after 60 confirmations.

 <h2>USDe Specifications</h2>
-The shcoind USDe coin server recalcultes the block difficulty rate every block using the Kmmooto Gravity Well algorythm.
+The shcoind USDe coin server recalcultes the block difficulty rate every block using the Kimoto Gravity Well algorythm.
 The target duration for blocks is one minute.

 A maximum of 1.6Billion USDe will be generated.
 Block reward halves every 130,000 blocks.
 The current money supply is estimated at 1.12 billion coins in circulation.